Qualità inizia con la Q

 Affidabile, versatile e compatto

 Mobile, versatile e preciso: ATOS Q è pronto per l’impiego nel vostro reparto di produzione.
 Pensato come scanner 3D flessibile per compiti complessi di misurazione e ispezione, soddisfa elevati requisiti metrologici per diversi settori industriali.
-In combinazione con GOM Inspect, è un sistema di misurazione ottica 3D rapido, compatto e facile da usare, con vero DNA ATOS.
+In combinazione con ZEISS INSPECT, è un sistema di misurazione ottica 3D rapido, compatto e facile da usare, con vero DNA ATOS.

 Progettato per l’uso industriale